stooneg0mes/autoclicker/README.md

 # GUI

-The auto-clicker has a simple GUI, please don't judge
+Auto clicker with a really simple GUI

 ## Controls